-Adopted 23rd November 2022 (Minute Number 22/104) Next Review Date November 2024
+Adopted 23rd November 2022 (Minute Number 22/104) Reviewed biennially - Last Reviewed 13th November 2024 (Minute No. 24/101) Next Review Date November 2026

 Children, young people and vulnerable adults have the right to participate and be safe in the services provided for them regardless of age, race, disability, culture or gender.
 This includes a right to protection from abuse.